Updated: January 16, 2023

 How did they do this?

-Steal SoFi’s Idea:
+Steal SoFi’s idea:

-- Put all the content you create together in a central hub that can be easily accessed
+- Put all the content you create together in a central hub that can be easily accessed.

 This seems like common sense, but for a long time, traditional finance companies have been speaking to their customers like robots rather than people.

-The Future of FinTech is Changing
+The future of fintech is changing

-We’re now looking to a future where finance brands are invested in becoming consumer-centric and actively try to engage their users through educational content, interactive tools, and open conversations.
+The relatively new fintech industry has finally found its stride thanks to new disruptive brands that are willing to disturb the status quo.
+We’re now looking to a future where finance brands are invested in becoming consumer-centric and actively trying to engage their users through educational content, interactive tools and open conversations.